eliona-smart-building-assistant/open-bos-app/USER_GUIDE.md

 ## Configuration

 The OpenBOS app requires configuration through Eliona’s settings interface.
 Below are the steps needed to configure the app.

-### Registering the app in OpenBOS

-To connect Eliona to your OpenBOS edge, the edge has to be configured to allow API connections.
-Contact ABB support for more information.
-You will need to provide them with Eliona's public API URL, which is `https://{your-eliona-domain.io}/apps-public/open-bos`.

-Eliona needs the gateway ID, client ID and client secret for authentication.

 ### Configure the OpenBOS app